- Why would I want to use MP3 files

 specific dances/callers/etc., and access any recording instantly.

-You can make copies of copies of copies without losing any
+You can make copies of copies of copies without losing any quality.

-turning tapes over in time.
+over in time.

 - What kind of equipment do I need?

 Almost any laptop computer running Windows will do.
-All
+All laptops

-when playing the recordings at your workshop.
+recordings at your workshop.

 - What kind of software do I need?